scorelab/Bassa/README.md

 * Fix a new issue and submit a PR without reporting and getting it approved at first.
 * Fix an issue assigned to somebody else and submit a PR before the assignee does.
 * Report issues which are previously reported by others.
 (Please check the closed issues too before you report an issue).
-* Suggest completely new developments in the issue list.
-(Please use the mailing list/slack channel for this kind of suggestions.
-Use issue list to suggest bugs/features in the already implemented sections.)